ipullynnhah/ipullynnhah/README.md

 🌟 I have a genuine passion for learning.
 My resilience and proactivity drive me to go beyond, always seeking knowledge.
 Working under intense pressure is an aspect I'm actively improving, and I'm committed to overcoming this challenge.

-💡 I've embarked on an exciting journey with Driven's Full Stack Bootcamp, aiming to master both front-end and back-end development.
+💡 I've embarked on an exciting journey with Codecademy, aiming to master both front-end and back-end development.
 Additionally, I work as a Python tutor for children.

 🔍 In my toolkit, I excel in: React, Node, JavaScript, TypeScript, Express, SQL, NoSQL, Python, HTML, and CSS.
 Beyond the technical skills, my soft skills, such as resilience and proactivity, are crucial on my professional journey.